Dimensions and Measures, Blue and Green

 Often, fields from the Dimension area are discrete when you add them to a view, with a blue background.
 Date dimensions and numeric dimensions can be discrete or continuous, and all measures can be discrete or continuous.

 After you drag a dimension to Rows or Columns, you can change the field to a measure by clicking the field and choosing Measure.
-Now the view contains a continuous axis instead of column or row headers, and the pill is green:
+Now the view contains a continuous axis instead of column or row headers, and the field is green:

 Date dimensions can be discrete or continuous.
 Dimensions containing strings or Boolean values can’t be continuous.